Art and Design

 Bachelor of Arts Degree (B.A.)

-The Bachelor of Arts (B.A.) is intended for those interested in a broad liberal arts education as an overarching part of their chosen major (Art History, Visual Arts).
+The Bachelor of Arts (B.A.) is intended for those interested in a broad liberal arts education as an overarching part of their chosen major (Visual Arts).
 Approximately 40 percent of the degree requirements are taken in the creation and study of visual arts particular to the chosen major.
 With this degree option it is possible for students to earn a minor, or even a second major, in another university offered discipline.
 The B.A. degree combines the major specific curriculum with visual arts foundation courses, and the College of Arts and Sciences and University general education requirements referred to as the Common Academic Program (CAP).

 Bachelor of Fine Arts Degree (B.F.A)